 - Lifting out the sink

-If the sink has a garbage disposal, be sure to unplug it or shut off the circuit breaker controlling it in the main electrical panel it before removing the sink.
+If the sink has a garbage disposal, be sure to unplug it or shut off its circuit breaker, then remove the disposal before removing the sink.

 How to Remove a Drop-In Sink